 My worst flight ever was when my son was 11 months, small enough to have one of those air cots that fit onto the bulkhead but still a fairly mobile active tot.

 It was hell.
 Every time there was turbulence I had to get him out of the cot and attach him to my seat-belt, waking him up in the process.

-I had a much better time opting to hold my second baby all the way to Australia from the UK at the same age.
-I had a fabric sling/baby carrier, which helped a lot.
+I had a much better time flying with a baby second time around.
+I opted to hold my second child all the way to Australia from the UK at the same age.
+A fabric sling/baby carrier helped a lot.
 I have used these slings on many airlines including Virgin Atlantic, Virgin Blue and South African, but some airlines won’t allow it.
 I was banned from using it on Jet Star.
 Somebody doesn’t understand the regulations, I don’t know who, but be prepared in case it happens to you.

 In Flight Entertainment

 On real airlines you can pick from dozens of recent movies and TV shows in the air, not something that happens to me on the ground and it’s rather a luxury.

 Kids are totally blown away by this, being in full control of their own viewing, no compromises needed .
 Sometimes they can play computer games, too.

 On budget airlines with screens we do tend to buy them access sometimes, now they’re old enough, particularly if a really great movie that they’re longing to see is on.
 It’s really not so expensive when you think about cinema prices.
 There is no Mum nagging them to turn screens off in the air, I let them watch until their bodies tell them it is time to sleep.

 Tiny tots won’t be sucked in by the screens unfortunately, for the early years mum and dad have to handle entertainment.

 I became blessed with an elder child who read voraciously, so short haul budget routes with no TV screen weren’t an issue and I just talk to , read to or played games with the little one.
 These days they both read.